PHLAK/plex-compose/README.md

   3. Set the environment variables in `.env`

-  4. Set the application-specific environment variables by editing the files found in the `config` directory
+  4. Set the application-specific environment variables by editing the files found in the `environment.d` directory

   5. Run `docker-compose config` to validate and confirm your configuration